jordanmor/vegas-dice-game/README.md

 ## Vegas Dice Game | [Live Demo](https://jordanmor.github.io/vegas-dice-game/)

+A craps game, implemented mixing Spring Boot, RESTful web services, and a jQuery front end to create a complete solution that is deployed on Heroku and GitHub pages.

 **Screencast of the Tech Talent Select Midpoint Project - up for review by The Hartford**

 ![Vegas Dice Game Screen Cast](vegas-dice-game-screencast.gif)